-If any of these sounds like you, then you’ve probably thought about selling your car and trading up to a new one.
+You’ve probably thought about selling your ride to upgrade, perhaps you need a bigger one for your growing family.
 With autos costing about Php 800,000 on average, though, you’ll want to get the most out of the sale – which is exactly what we’ll help you do!
+Here are tips on how to get the best price for your secondhand car:

 A dirty car will make buyers wonder how prudent you were with vehicle maintenance, which isn’t helpful if you’re trying to charge maximum value for your car.